mariadb-corporation/MaxScale/Documentation/Tutorials/Galera-Cluster-Connection-Routing-Tutorial.md

 	dbserv3            | 192.168.2.3     |  3306 |           0 | Running, Synced, Slave
 	-------------------+-----------------+-------+-------------+--------------------

 A Galera Cluster is a multi-master clustering technology, however the monitor is able to impose false notions of master and slave roles within a Galera Cluster in order to facilitate the use of Galera as if it were a standard MySQL Replication setup.
-This is merely an internal MaxScale convenience and has no impact on the behaviour of the cluster.
+This is merely an internal MaxScale convenience and has no impact on the behavior of the cluster.

 	% maxadmin -pmariadb list listeners